 water is required to obtain a building permit.

 Yes – if that storage building is over two hundred (200) sq. ft.
 A permit is required even if you purchase the building from a lot and the structure is not on a permanent foundation.
 All accessory structures require a site plan showing all detached structures on the property, the location of septic tank and lines, utility lines, house, and property lines.

 It is recommended that you consult your subdivision covenants or deed restrictions, which may address the location and exterior finish of detached structures allowed within your particular subdivision.
 Roane County does not enforce subdivision covenants.

-Number One-Are they licensed?
-Tennessee law requires that a general contractor or home improvement contractor be licensed if value is over 25,000.
+- Number one – are they licensed?
+Tennessee law requires that a general contractor or home improvement contractor be licensed if the value of the project is over $25,000.
 Ask to see proof!

-Do they Have insurance?
+- Do they have insurance?
 In most cases, State law requires that they carry workers compensation insurance.
-Ask to see a Certification of Insurance.
+Ask to see a Certificate of Insurance.

-Ask to see some identification .
-Be sure you know the correct name of the individual you are dealing with;her address, and telephone number(s).
+- Ask to see some identification.
+Be sure you know the correct name of the individual you are dealing with his/her address, and telephone number(s).

-Make absolutely sure they obtain the required building permits-can call for and pass the required codes inspections!
-Make sure the building permit is conspicuously before the work begins, and be sure you are furnished with Certification of Occupancy Certificate issued by the Codes Department, before making final payment of the contract amount.
+- Make absolutely sure they obtain the required permits and they can call for and pass the required codes inspections!
+Make sure the building permit is conspicuously posted before the work begins, and be sure you are furnished with a Certificate of Occupancy and or a Certificate or Completion issued by the Codes Department, before making final payment of the contract amount.

-First, determine “which’ codes book, or books.
+First, determine “which” codebook or books.
 Be sure to note the correct “edition” that applies to your building project.
-Roane County is under the 2012 IRC and IBC.
-You can purchase a code book directly from ICC www.iccsafe.org.
-Copies of the currently adopted codes can be view (free of charge) at the office of Build Codes of some of your local book stores.
+Roane County is under the 2018 IRC and IBC.
+You can purchase a codebook directly from ICC www.iccsafe.org.
+Copies of the currently adopted codes can be viewed (free of charge) at the office of Building Codes or some of your local book stores.

-Yes, call Roane County Highway Department, 3070 Roane County Hwy, Harriman TN.
+Yes, call Roane County Highway Department, 3070 Roane State Hwy Harriman TN.